1137867454/learngit/readme.txt

-git is  version control system. git is a free software.
+Git is a distrubuted version control system.
+Git is free software.